-- 1. classroom observation by the senior leadership team, the SENCO, the SEND link governor and external verifiers:
+- 1. classroom observation by the senior leadership team, the SENCO, the SEND link governor and external agencies where appropriate.

-- 2. ongoing assessment of progress made by pupil in specific intervention groups;
+- 2. ongoing assessment of progress made by pupils in specific intervention groups;

 - 3. work sampling on a termly basis;

 - 4. scrutiny of planning;

 - 5. teacher meetings with the SENCO;

-- 6. pupil and parent feedback when reviewing target attainment;
+- 6. pupil and parent feedback when reviewing target progress and attainment;

 - 7. whole school pupil progress tracking;

-- 8. attendance and behaviour records:
+- 8. attendance and behaviour records;

-Information on the quality of teaching will be collated in a report to governors and shared with parents in the SEND Information Report
+Information on the quality of teaching will be collated in a report to governors and shared with parents in the SEND Information Report on a yearly basis.